anjannair/blog/docs/Linux/setting-up-ubuntu.md

 - A good USB flash drive (4 GB minimum to install)
 - [Balena Etcher](https://www.balena.io/etcher/) installed on Windows
 - The latest Ubuntu `.iso` file downloaded and ready

+**Although the above method mentions Balena Etcher, I feel that should be substituted with [Ventoy](https://www.ventoy.net/en/index.html).**

 Once you have the above mentioned items ready all you have to do is fire up Etcher with the USB plugged in to your device.
 Etcher will automatically detect your USB.
 On rare circumstances if Etcher does not detect your USB, you should check if the USB is being detected by your device first.